pytest-dev/pyfakefs/release/_sources/intro.rst.txt

 Installation
 ------------
 pyfakefs is available on `PyPi <https://pypi.python.org/pypi/pyfakefs/>`__.
-The latest released version can be installed form pypi:
+The latest released version can be installed from pypi:

 .. code:: bash

    pip install pyfakefs

-The latest master can be installed form the GitHub sources:
+The latest master can be installed from the GitHub sources:

 .. code:: bash